GeekyAnts/express-typescript/README.md

 ### Page Not Found Page

 ![Page Not Found Page](/screens/PageNotFound.png)
-> Note: In case, the requested URI does not exist, app shows this page
+> Note: In case the requested URI does not exist, app shows this page

 ### Under Maintenance Page

 ![Under Maintenance Page](/screens/UnderMaintenance.png)
-> Note: In case, a error is generated so instead of plain error we show under maintenance page
+> Note: In case an error is generated, so instead of plain errors we can show the under maintenance page.